Guide to Texture Mapping for 3D Artists

 What is Texture Mapping?

-Texture Mapping is the process of defining high frequency detail, surface texture, or color information on a 3D model.
-In this process, a 2D surface, also called a “Texture Map”, is wrapped around a 3D model.
-So in simple terms, Texture Mapping is a way of adding realism to a 3D model.
+Texture Mapping is a way of adding realism to a 3D model by defining high-frequency detail, surface texture, or color information on the model.
+In this process, a 2D surface, also called a "Texture Map", is wrapped around a 3D model.
+This process is also called as diffuse mapping.

 The Basics of Texture Mapping

-Texture mapping is what accomplishes this kind of realistic quality required.
+Texture mapping is what achieves the kind of realistic quality required.

 Instead of just being plain white, the windows could be transparent with a glass-like texture.
 That way, what's inside the room can be seen through the window instead of what looks like nothing at all.

-Do you have a 3D model that your team is working on, but it just doesn't seem "real" enough?
-Texture mapping can help.
-This technique is not only useful for 3D modeling, but for 3D rendering as well
+Texture mapping technique is not only useful for 3D modeling, but for 3D rendering as well

-• Textures can also be added or subtracted to provide more detail or hide those features you don't want the public to see.
+- Textures can also be added or subtracted to provide more detail or hide features you don't want the public to see.

 How to Create a Texture Map

-Like any other procedure in 3D modeling, the process of texture mapping also includes various levels that are explained below to make the journey easy for the new buds in the process.
+Like any other procedure in 3D modeling, the process of creating texture map also includes various steps like texture application, multitexturing, filtering, streaming and baking etc that are explained below to make the journey easy for the beginners in the process.

-When it comes to the creation part, there are several ways to acquire texture mapping that includes digital photography, scanning, painted on a 3D surface using 3D paint tools or designed in an image manipulation software, most commonly used are Photoshop and GIMP.
+When it comes to the creation part, there are several ways to acquire texture mapping that include digital photography, scanning, painting on a 3D surface using 3D paint tools, or designing in image manipulation software.
+The most commonly used are Photoshop and GIMP.

-In simple words, texture application is just like applying a patterned paper on a plain white box to make it look textured.
-The process using which this can be achieved is called as vertex attributes that fall under the UV wrapping tools.
+In simple words, texture application is just like applying patterned paper to a plain white box to make it look textured.
+The process of achieving these textures is called as vertex attributes, which fall under the UV wrapping tools.

-Apart from the above, the other method using which the procedural transformation can be possible from 3d space to texture space is with the material.
+Apart from the above, the other method by which the procedural transformation can be made from 3D space to texture space is with the material.

-Texture Space - During the rasterization process, texture mapping maps the model surface or the screen space to convert it into the textured one.
-During the process, the look and feel of the textured map is undistorted.
+Texture Space : During the rasterization process, texture mapping maps the model surface to convert it into a textured one.
+During the process, the look and feel of the textured map are undistorted.

-This process includes the multi levels of texturing on a single polygon, along with this the detailed based textures and microtextures are also added to this to give the details of higher frequency.
-According to recent processes, modern graphics can use more than 10 layers in a single designing process and using shaders, the fidelity can be easily increased.
+This process includes multiple levels of texturing on a single polygon; along with this, detailed-based textures and microtextures are also added to give the details a higher frequency.
+According to recent processes, modern graphics can use more than 10 layers in a single design process, and by using shaders, the fidelity can be easily increased.

-This process basically governs the improvement of the textured quality of any model or design, basically the texture pixels that gives a professional touch to the final result in texture mapping.
-Lack of texture filtering may result in bad looking artifacts, especially aliasing, etc.
+Texture filtering basically governs the improvement of the textured quality of any model; basically, the texture pixels give a professional touch to the final result in texture mapping.
+Lack of texture filtering may result in bad-looking artifacts, especially aliasing, etc.

-The main reason why this process is a part of texture mapping is to boost the texture and color palette of any object or design.
-Using this process you can choose which mipmap levels can be loaded into the memory.
+The main reason why this texture streaming process is part of texture mapping is to boost the texture and color palette of any object.
+Using this process, you can choose which mipmap levels can be loaded into the memory.

-In this process two or more different resolutions are available to choose from to be loaded into the memory based on the draw distance from the viewer and how much memory is available for textures, thus it is a very important element of the whole process.
+In this process, two or more different resolutions are available to choose from to be loaded into the memory based on the draw distance from the viewer and how much memory is available for textures; thus, it is a very important stage of the whole texturing process.

-Also known by the name render mapping, this is a process in which the texture data can be transferred from one 3D model to another.
-In simple terms it is used when 3D modelers try to convert a high-poly model to a low-poly model.
-The reason is simple, the low poly model has low data and thus the file size is small and this is the very reason why it is important to convert the files into the latter.
+Baking is also known by the name render mapping and light mapping, this is a process in which the texture data can be transferred from one 3D model to another.
+In simple terms, it is used when 3D modelers try to convert a high-poly model to a low-poly model.
+The reason is simple: the low-poly model has low data, and thus the file size is small.
+This is the very reason why it is important to convert the files into the latter.

 One more reason why this process is quite in demand is because it uses high-detailed models from 3D sculpting software to approximate them with meshes and makes it more suitable for realtime rendering.